 Scenic Yorkshire Towns for Day Trips from Leeds

-Impossibly picturesque Knaresborough is instantly recognisable for its soaring Victorian Viaduct that carries trains between Harrogate and York across the River Nidd.
-What;s even better is this day trip from Leeds will only take you 40-minutes by train.
+Impossibly picturesque, Knaresborough is instantly recognisable for the Victorian Viaduct that carries trains between Harrogate and York across the River Nidd.
+Even better, this day trip from Leeds will only take 40 minutes by train.

-Don’t miss Mother Shipton’s Cave and the Petrifying Well – reputed to be the oldest tourist attraction in the UK!
-Mother Shipton is said to have been a mysterious soothsayer who made astonishing prophecies.
+✔️ Don’t miss Mother Shipton’s Cave and the Petrifying Well – famed as England’s oldest tourist attraction!
+Mother Shipton is said to have been a mysterious soothsayer who made great prophecies.

-The elegant Victorian town of Harrogate is a mere 40-minute direct train journey away from Leeds, making it the perfect destination for easy day trips from Leeds and for, longer stays.
+The elegant Victorian town of Harrogate is a mere 40-minute direct train journey away from Leeds.

-You can’t visit Harrogate without taking afternoon tea at Betty’s Tea Room, but save room for dinner, as Harrogate is full of quality places to dine, including the Ivy, the beautiful William and Victoria on stylish Cold Bath Road,
+✔️ You can’t visit Harrogate without taking afternoon tea at Betty’s Tea Rooms, but save room for dinner, as Harrogate is full of quality places to dine, including the Ivy and the beautiful William and Victoria on stylish Cold Bath Road.

-Make a weekend of your trip with a stay at the White Hart Inn, just 300 yards from the Turkish Baths, and dine in the atmospheric Fat Badger pub!
+Make a weekend of your trip with a stay at the White Hart Inn, just a short walk from the Turkish Baths, and dine in the atmospheric Fat Badger pub!